 The change in value of the Renminbi against the U.S. dollar, Euro and other currencies is affected by, among other things, changes in China's political and economic conditions.
 On July 21, 2005, the PRC government changed its decade-old policy of pegging the value of the Renminbi to the U.S. dollar.
 Under the new policy, the Renminbi is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
 This change in policy has resulted in an approximately 4.5% appreciation of Renminbi against the U.S. dollar between July 21, 2005 and October 20, 2006.
-While the international reaction to the Renminbi revaluation has generally been positive, there remains significant international pressure on the PRC government to adopt an even more flexible currency policy, which could result in a further and more significant appreciation of the Renminibi against the U.S. dollar terms.
-In addition, as we rely entirely on dividends paid to us by our operating subsidiaries in China, any significant revaluation of the Renminibi may have a material adverse effect on our revenues and financial condition, and the value of, and any dividends payable on, our common shares.
-For example, to the extent that we need to convert U.S. dollars we receive from this offering into Renminibi for our operations, appreciation of the Renminibi against the U.S. dollar would have an adverse effect on the Renminibi amount we receive from the conversion.
-Conversely, if we decide to convert our Renminibi into U.S. dollar against the Renminibi would have a negative effect on the U.S. dollar amount available to us.
+While the international reaction to the Renminbi revaluation has generally been positive, there remains significant international pressure on the PRC government to adopt an even more flexible currency policy, which could result in a further and more significant appreciation of the Renminbi against the U.S. dollar.
+As a portion of our costs and expenses is denominated in Renminbi, the revaluation in July 2005 and potential future revaluation has and could further increase our costs in U.S. dollar terms.
+In addition, as we rely entirely on dividends paid to us by our operating subsidiaries in China, any significant revaluation of the Renminbi may have a material adverse effect on our revenues and financial condition, and the value of, and any dividends payable on, our common shares.
+For example, to the extent that we need to convert U.S. dollars we receive from this offering into Renminbi for our operations, appreciation of the Renminbi against the U.S. dollar would have an adverse effect on the Renminbi amount we receive from the conversion.
+Conversely, if we decide to convert our Renminbi into U.S. dollars for the purpose of making payments for dividends on our common shares or for other business purposes, appreciation of the U.S. dollar against the Renminbi would have a negative effect on the U.S. dollar amount available to us.